MyPromoter/MyPromoter/README.md

    - CONNECT TWITTER ACCOUNT
    - CONNECT INSTAGRAM ACCOUNT

- 2. As a User, I should be able to sign up for EMAIL/TEXT alerts into the app
+ 2. As a User, I should be able to sign up for EMAIL/TEXT alerts the app (Option seen in the Lobby)
    - EMAIL (Required)
    - PHONE # (Optional)
+   - Preferred Cities (5 Required)
+   - Preferred Promoters (5 Required)

  3. As a User, upon tapping the icon, I should see a Landing Page
    - SEARCH Tab -
    - GOOGLE MAPS API, Search by City, Venue Name, Zip Code, Address.
-   - FAST DEALS by PROMOTERS Within Area - Current, timed deals for bottle service, & other offers.
+   - PROMOTERS NEAR YOU - Current, timed deals for bottle service, & other offers.
+   - SignUp for EMAIL/TEXT Alerts - When a user is within a set radius of promoters, text/email the user that promoter's FlashDeals/TopDeals.
    - MyPromoter Network Map - (DATA MAP of US/WORLD that displays Our Connections)
    - Contact Tab - CONTACT FORM / Press Inquiries / Management